Boring Billion: Oceanic composition

 The oceans seem to have had low concentrations of key nutrients thought to be necessary for complex life, namely molybdenum, iron, nitrogen, and phosphorus, in large part due to a lack of oxygen and resultant oxidation necessary for these geochemical cycles.
 Nutrients could have been more abundant in terrestrial environments, such as lakes or nearshore environments closer to continental runoff.

 In general, the oceans may have had an oxygenated surface layer, a sulfidic middle layer, and suboxic bottom layer.
-The predominantly sulfidic composition may have caused the oceans to be a black- and milky-turquoise color instead of blue.
+The predominantly sulfidic composition may have caused the oceans to be a black-and milky-turquoise color instead of blue.

 Oxygen

-Earth's geologic record indicates two events associated with significant increases in oxygen levels on Earth, with one occurring between 2.4 and 2.1 Ga, known as the Great Oxygenation Event, and the second occurring an approximate 0.8 Ga, known as the Neoproterozoic Oxygenation Event.
-The intermediary period, during the Boring Billion, is thought have had low oxygen levels (with minor fluctuations), leading to widespread anoxic waters.
+Earth's geologic record indicates two events associated with significant increases in oxygen levels on Earth, with one occurring between 2.4 and 2.1 Ga, known as the Great Oxidation Event (GOE), and the second occurring an approximate 0.8 Ga, known as the Neoproterozoic Oxygenation Event (NOE).
+The intermediary period, during the Boring Billion, is thought to have had low oxygen levels (with minor fluctuations), leading to widespread anoxic waters.

-The oceans may have been distinctly stratified, with surface water being oxygenated and deep water being suboxic (less than 1 μM oxygen), the latter possibly maintained by lower levels of hydrogen (H2) and H2S output by deep sea hydrothermal vents which otherwise would have been chemically reduced by the oxygen.
+The oceans may have been distinctly stratified, with surface water being oxygenated and deep water being suboxic (less than 1 μM oxygen), the latter possibly maintained by lower levels of hydrogen (H2) and H2S output by deep sea hydrothermal vents which otherwise would have been chemically reduced by the oxygen, i.e., euxinic waters.
 Even in the shallowest waters, significant quantities of oxygen may have been restricted mainly to areas near the coast.
-The decomposition of sinking organic matter would have also leeched oxygen from deep waters.
+The decomposition of sinking organic matter would have also leached oxygen from deep waters.